Rare Opel Ascona convertible with low mileage

 – Raid wooden steering wheel with ABE, power exterior mirrors,

-– Trailer hitch for bicycles
+– Trailer hitch

 – “Steelflex” brake hoses front + rear with ABE